1 month / 4 week old sleep schedule: Bedtime and nap schedules

 Your baby may have a very late bedtime at this age.
 Since a newborn’s schedule is irregular at this stage of development, don’t be surprised if the longest stretch of sleep starts at 10:00 PM or even much later.
 A 1 month old’s sleep schedule will often be on the later side.
 However, by 3 - 4 months of age, most babies will be ready for an earlier bedtime.

-If you're curious about what lies ahead in the coming month, glimpse into the future to see what you might experience once your baby is 2 months old.
+If you're curious about what lies ahead in the coming month (and even for the year ahead!), glimpse into the future to see what you might experience when it comes to a .
+Also brush up on what you should know about .

 1 month old baby sleep FAQ